projectcalico/calico/security/tutorials/calico-policy.md

 canonical_url: "/security/tutorials/calico-policy"
 ---

 Calico network policies **extend** the functionalities of Kubernetes network policies.
-To demonstrate this, this tutorial follows a similar approach to the [Kubernetes Advanced Network Policy Tutorial]({{ site.baseurl }}/security/tutorials/kubernetes-policy-advanced), and implements it using Calico network policies.
-It not only highlights the syntactical differences between the two policy types, but also demonstrates the flexibility of Calico network policies.
+To demonstrate this, this tutorial follows a similar approach to the [Kubernetes Advanced Network Policy Tutorial]({{ site.baseurl }}/security/tutorials/kubernetes-policy-advanced), using Calico network policies, and highlights highlights differences between the two policy types, making use of features that are not available in Kubernetes network policies.

 ### Requirements